keithpitty/docs/rubyau/constitution.md

   3. subject to subrule 2, the financial records, books, securities and any other relevant document of the Association, including minutes of Committee meetings.

   ##### Note
-  See note following rule 18 for details of access to the register of members.
+  See rule 18 for details of access to the register of members.

 2. The Committee may refuse to permit a member to inspect records of the Association that relate to confidential, personal, employment, commercial or legal matters or where to do so may be prejudicial to the interests of the Association.